vishin-andrey/Tellus_QAengineer_Test/README.md

 - class _Test_ establishes the form of the final result submission;
 - class _TestGiphySearch_ includes a method to implement a test search query

-_For a detailed description, see the code files comments._
+_For a detailed description, see the code file comments._

 ## III.
 SQL
 See folder [Task3_SQLTest_SQL](Task3_SQLTest_SQL/)